mtedford26/PythonFinalProject/README.md

 This overall is very rough code and does not account for scene changes, group conversations, and other complicating factors.
 It is only meant to be a basic set-up to give the general idea for if a film will or will not pass the Bechdel-test.
-As time goes on, I believe I can put more personal time into this project and really flesh it out for more accurancy.
+As time goes on, I believe I can put more personal time into this project and really flesh it out for more accuracy.